YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ![CV](/Images-for-the-Guide/ShoukakuChibi.png "IJN Shoukaku") - **[IJN Shoukaku](https://azurlane.koumakan.jp/Shoukaku)**
 * Skill:
-  * On launching an airstrike, gives a fleetwide increase of damage dealt by 10% and reduces damage taken fleetwide by 10% for 12s
+  * On launching an airstrike, gives a fleetwide increase of damage dealt by 10% and reduces damage taken fleetwide by 10% for 12s.
-  * When paired, increases Air Power by 30% and INCREASES damage taken by 10%
+  * When paired with Zuikaku, gain +30% Aviation and TAKE +10% damage.
   * Has a 2/2/4 loadout.

 * Recommended Loadouts: